kucherenko12/SelfAssessment/Skills/Programming.md

   - Linker
   - Dynamic linking
   - Static linking
-  - Runtime
+  - Runtime 🖐️ used
-  - Virtual machine
+  - Virtual machine 🖐️ used
   - Register-based VM
   - Stack-based VM
-  - Containerization
+  - Containerization 🎓 known
-  - Debugger
+  - Debugger 🖐️ used
-  - Tracing
+  - Tracing 🖐️ used
-  - Garbage collection
+  - Garbage collection 🖐️ used
-  - Refactoring
+  - Refactoring 🖐️ used
-  - Code review
+  - Code review 🎓 known
-  - Exception
+  - Exception 🖐️ used
   - Unittesting
-  - git
+  - git 🖐️ used
-  - Github
+  - Github 🖐️ used
-  - Docker
+  - Docker 🎓 known
-  - Kubernetes
+  - Kubernetes 🎓 known
   - GCC
   - LLVM
 - Antipatterns